bredelings/BAli-Phy/README.md

 Build BAli-Phy
 --------------

-This will build the latest unreleased beta version of BAli-Phy, which fixes some memory issues in 3.6.
+This will build the latest unreleased 4.0-beta version of BAli-Phy, which fixes some memory issues in 3.6.
 There are some changes to the model language.
 Check the NEWS file for the details.

 ```
 git clone https://github.com/bredelings/BAli-Phy.git